ievaaleksandravica/nodejs-basics/README.md

 * Create a variable in your `config.js` to be an object that stores keys, export it and import it in your file where you wish to use.
 * API modules used:
    * `weatherstack` - Real-Time & Historical World Weather Data API - Retrieve instant, accurate weather information for any location in the world in lightweight JSON format
+   * `mapbox` - Mapbox is the location data platform for mobile and web applications.